noman13bd/drf-bday-wisher/README.md

 I'm using sqlite as backend DB here. so no need for any external DB connection

 # STEPS:
+First clone project and then cd into the folder.
+Then follow the steps below:
 1. create virtual env using
     `python3 -m venv django_env`
 2. activate the virtual env